 The rose and the thorn, and sorrow and gladness are linked together.Saadi Shirazi With their group exhibition “Facets of Iran,” artists Jon John Arias, Mike Marlowe & Paul King ask “Can we meet others as people and not projections of our romantic notions or our worst nightmares?”
 “Facets of Iran” reflects the experiences of […]

-During the 2016 Berlinale Film Festival, SomoS & 13th Gen present the Black Queer Cinema exhibit/screening program “Showing Out: Cheryl Dunye.”
+During the 2016 Berlinale Film Festival, SomoS & 13th Gen presented the Black Queer Cinema photography exhibition/screening program “Showing Out: Cheryl Dunye.”

 Playwright Edward Albee describes Jack Mitchell (1925-2013) as transcending the role of photographer to that of extraordinary cultural historian. ((“Jack Mitchell: My Life is Black and White” 2006 documentary by Craig B. Highberger. http://www.jackmitchellmovie.com/)) As celebrity and dance photographer Jack Mitchell portrayed the entertainment industry in New York City from the 1960’s to late 1990’s. […]

-Ukrainian photographers Tania Shcheglova & Roman Noven / Synchrodogs’ innovative oeuvre presents us with inventive imagery from the crossover of art and fashion photography, where there‘s room for personal and challengingly eccentric ways of lurid and eroticized self expression.
-Functioning in both of these worlds on a high artistic level, the color photography of the […]
+Ukrainian photographers Tania Shcheglova & Roman Noven / Synchrodogs’ innovative oeuvre presents us with inventive imagery from the crossover of art and fashion photography, allowing space for personal and challengingly eccentric ways of glamorous and eroticized self expression.

 Since 1994, Rotterdam-based photographer Ari Versluis and profiler Ellie Uyttenbroek have collaborated intensively, documenting the dress codes of various social groups, first in their highly multicultural hometown Rotterdam, later internationally.
 Marked by a keen eye for detail and sly humor, the sober and meticulously executed photography series’ inspiration goes back as far as August Sander […]